raviraizada10/raviraizada10/README.md

 I'm a passionate software developer with a keen interest in web development, machine learning, and open-source projects.
 I love exploring new technologies and constantly improving my skills.

-- 🔭 I’m currently working on [Project Name]
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning [Technology/Skill]
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on open-source projects
-- 🤔 I’m looking for help with [Specific Issue or Project]
+- 🤔 I’m looking for help with Java Based Issues.
-- 💬 Ask me about web development, Python, and machine learning
+- 💬 Ask me about web development, Java.
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: [raviraizadagm@gmail.com]
 - ⚡ Fun fact: [Something Interesting About You]

 ## Skills

-- **Languages:** Python, JavaScript, HTML, CSS
+- **Languages:** Java, Python
-- **Frameworks:** React, Node.js, Django, Flask
+- **Frameworks:** Spring, SpringBoot
 - **Tools:** Git, Docker, Kubernetes
 - **Databases:** MySQL, PostgreSQL, MongoDB